Hortivation/getting-started/datasource_owners/README.md

   are required to run the data source.
 * `datasets` directory which contains CGO-compliant data files.
 * `datasource_description.yaml` which contains the description of your dataset
-* Data Source credential .json file, which you just downloaded when creating the Data Source
+* Data Source credential .json file, which you just downloaded when creating the Data Source on the Hub Portal

 The easiest way to prepare the files is to:
 1. Clone the repository